prantlf/ovai/README.md

       -v ${PWD}/model-defaults.json:/usr/src/app/model-defaults.json \
       prantlf/ovai

-And the same task as above, only using Docker Compose (place [docker-compose.yml] to the current directory) to make it easier:
+And the same task as above, only using Docker Compose (place [docker-compose.yml] or [docker-compose-ollama.yml], if you want to use ollama too, to the current directory) to make it easier:

+    docker-compose up -d --wait
-    docker-compose up -d
+    docker-compose -f docker-compose-ollama.yml up -d --wait

 The image is available as both `ghcr.io/prantlf/ovai` (GitHub) or `prantlf/ovai` (DockerHub).

 ### Building

-Make sure that you have installed [Go] 1.22 or newer.
+Make sure that you have installed [Go] 1.22.3 or newer.

     git clone https://github.com/prantlf/ovai.git
     cd ovai
     make

-Executing `./ovai`, `make docker-start` or `make docker-up` will require the `google-account.json` file in the current directory.
+Executing `./ovai`, `make docker-start` or `make docker-up` will require the `google-account.json` file in the current directory, if you don't just proxy the calls to ollama (which needs the `OLLAMA_ORIGIN` environment variable).

 ## API